melisabardhi/melisabardhi.github.io/_posts/2020-12-02-evaluating_the_effectiveness_of_americas_response_to_covid-19.markdown

 -	Wealth and income have weak negative effects (greater resources, space, access to care etc.)

 **Current State:**
 I was curious whether the trends Malik observed have persisted since this paper was published.
 To find out, I looked at one (of many) COVID-19 dashboards listing the latest numbers.
 As of 04/14, there are 607, 000 confirmed cases in the United States.
 Malik supplies predictions as late as 04/14, at 2,180,000 cases.
 That is, 28% of the predicted cases have manifested.
-This makes the key and unlikely assumption that at this time everyone has been tested and 607,000 includes all cases COVID-19.
+This makes the key assumption that everyone who has COVID-19 has been tested.
 Seeing this drastic difference between predictions and actuals, we could stretch to say social-distancing policies have effectively avoided the other 72% of potential cases we would otherwise have without those measures.
 While these policies are working, they are not working as effectively as they should; 607,000 is still too many.
 The U.S. needs to more rigorously incentivize social distancing, testing and contact tracing to suppress the asymptomatic force β, until a secondary outbreak is no longer likely.

-* This blog was originally published on 04/14/20
+This blog was originally published on 04/14/20

 **Sources:**